rockstartraders/Oh-My-Zsh-Installer-script-for-debian-and-ubuntu/README.md

 - Since I keep on changing my device and Love Zsh a lot I decided to automate it because I'm tired of reading the documentation and I guess that's what bash scipting is all about ....
 LOL.

+- Kudos to Mr. Robby Russel for building such an awesome package.

 ### [You can find Documentation here ](https://github.com/robbyrussell/oh-my-zsh)